 When I returned from my walk, I immediately opened Relearning To See to page 371 and effortlessly read three paragraphs of 1.5 point type entitled “The Menace of Large Print”.
 The micro-print was clear and sharp, the ink jet-black, the paper around each letter glowed white as if illuminated.
 It took no effort.
 My mind was at ease.
 My eyes were completely relaxed.
 I could see perfectly fine!

 Exceptional visual clarity lasted three days, after which blurriness returned as I fell back into old familiar patterns of strain.
 Although disappointed at the time, I was also excited to know that improving eyesight naturally was actually possible!
 I had experienced it!

 Since that day I have taken responsibility for how clearly I have improved my eyesight and continue to maintain it naturally.
 I am an avid reader, do not suffer the eye fatigue, pain and headaches of the past and do not wear glasses.

 I have learned that how clearly I see fluctuates day to day, moment to moment, and is greatly improved by my ability to relax.
 As I let go of trying to see and just allow it to happen, I see more clearly.

 According to Dr. Bates, mental and physical tension is literally reflected in the eyes as blurriness; mental and physical ease as clarity.
 This I now know and experience daily.
-To manage stress and let go of tension in my mind, body and eyes, along with the Bates Method, I regularly practice yoga, meditation, autogenics, EFT and receive massage and bodywork.
+To manage stress and let go of tension in my mind, body and eyes, along with the Bates Method, I regularly practice yoga, meditation, EFT (emotional freedom technique), autogenics and receive massage and bodywork.